prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

 ## **Wireframe Specifications**

 - Utilize a greyscale color scheme.
-- Focus on content layout and structure; disregard colors and typography at this stage.
+- Focus on content layout and structure; disregard colors at this stage, but use the correct font size and start thinking of what typeface you want to use.
 - Maintain consistent dimensions tailored to your chosen platform.

 ## **Required Screens**

-Select three primary screens representing the app's main interactions, such as:
+Continue building on and evolving your low-fidelity design making sure you focus your attention on the core functionality of your application, such as:

-1. Home
+1. Home screen (empty and populated with content)
-2. Menu screen
+2. Main navigation
+3. Search with filters/Browse categories or both if yuo have both in your design
-3. List screen
+4. List screen

-   OR

-4. Home/Browse
-5. Results
+5. Results screen
 6. Detail screen

-- Basic Scenario Tasks (user flow):
-  - browse
-  - navigate to
-  - do something
-  - navigate to a specific screen
-  - do something
+Any additional screens that is essential to highlight the main functionality of your app. (examples: service provider availability, booking sequence, successful message, etc)

+These screens must be part of your main user flow and they must be connected to one another and in some sort of sequence that is logical and fluent.

 ## **Guiding User Flow**